 |Maximum Loan-to-Value (LTV)||

-Note: Housing obligation includes principal and interest, PT&I escrow, Habitat-required maintenance fund, and, if applicable, homeowners association dues
+*Note: This is a monthly payment.
+It includes principal and interest, property tax and insurance escrow, Habitat-required maintenance fund, and any homeowner's association dues

 *For example, on a $175,000 30-year fixed rate loan at an annual interest rate of 3.0% with no down payment, your monthly payment would be $737.81 and the APR would be 3.0538%.
 The monthly payment amount does not include sums for homeowner's insurance premiums, property taxes, or maintenance fund, all of which must be paid in addition to the principal and interest on your mortgage loan.